laravel/docs/configuration.md

 ### Maintenance Mode & Queues

-While your application is in maintenance mode, no [queued jobs](/docs/queues) will be handled.
+While your application is in maintenance mode, no [queued jobs](/docs/master/queues) will be handled.
 The jobs will continue to be handled as normal once the application is out of maintenance mode.

+<a name="pretty-urls"></a>
+## Pretty URLs

+### Apache

+The framework ships with a `public/.htaccess` file that is used to allow URLs without `index.php`.
+If you use Apache to serve your Laravel application, be sure to enable the `mod_rewrite` module.

+If the `.htaccess` file that ships with Laravel does not work with your Apache installation, try this one:

+	Options +FollowSymLinks
+	RewriteEngine On

+	RewriteCond %{REQUEST_FILENAME} !-d
+	RewriteCond %{REQUEST_FILENAME} !-f
+	RewriteRule ^ index.php [L]

+### Nginx

+On Nginx, the following directive in your site configuration will allow "pretty" URLs:

+    location / {
+        try_files $uri $uri/ /index.php?$query_string;
+    }

+Of course, when using [Homestead](/docs/master/homestead), pretty URLs will be configured automatically.